 How a Practice Restriction Could Cost an Arizona Nurse Practitioner Their DEA Registration

-If an Arizona nurse practitioner is placed on probation by the Arizona Board of Nursing the probation can sometimes include a practice restriction that limits or completely stops the nurse practitioner from prescribing controlled substances for a period.
+Suppose the Arizona Board of Nursing has placed an Arizona nurse practitioner on probation.
+In that case, the probation can sometimes include a practice restriction that limits or completely stops the nurse practitioner from prescribing controlled substances for a period.

-These restrictions are generally reported to the Drug Enforcement Agency (“DEA”).
+These restrictions are generally reported to the Drug Enforcement Administration (“DEA”).
 The DEA may deny, suspend or revoke a practitioner’s DEA registration for the following reasons:

-So, Will an Arizona Nurse Be Placed on The OIG List After a Voluntarily Surrender?
-Unfortunately, the answer is maybe.
-There are several things that can lead to the inclusion on the Office of Inspector General’s List of Excluded Individuals/Entities (LEIE), including:
+Several things can lead to the inclusion on the Office of Inspector General’s List of Excluded Individuals/Entities (LEIE), including:

 What is a Voluntary Surrender?